iconindicators/appindicators/README.md

 To run `indicatortest`:

+TODO Need to mention that running an indicator from the source tree will create a venv called venv_run.

-TODO Perhaps make this into a script...at least then can make use of tools/utils.py TODO Test on Linux Mint.
+TODO Perhaps make this into a script...at least then can make use of tools/utils.py If a script is written, how to incorporate additional packages for lunar et al to be installed?

+TODO Test on Linux Mint.
 ```
     indicator=indicatortest && \